-Choosing a snorkel for freediving – 5 points guide
+How to choose a snorkel for freediving – 5 points guide

 Saying that the best snorkel for freediving is often the simplest one does not mean it is just a rigid tube.
 The flexibility of the material is really important.
-If it is too hard, it will wobble while descending and ascending causing discomfort, or even pain by hitting your head/ears.
+If it is too hard, it will wobble while descending/ascending causing discomfort, or even pain by hitting your head/ears.
 If it is too soft, and you fix it under your mask strap as many freedivers do, it can get compressed, and restricts the air flow.

 Freedive snorkels basically come without purging system.
 It would just create drag and extra weight.
 If you can’t give up the comfort of having it, some are still equipped with purge valve.